 - You can plant your palm tree at any time, but spring and summer are a good opportunity to do so as it will have enough time to stabilise.

-When should palm trees be pruned, you may ask.
-An appropriate time would be when you notice they actually need it.
+And if you are wondering when should palm trees be pruned, the answer is simple – you’ll notice they need it.
 Get rid of brown leaves to keep your palm tree healthy.

 We think you may like: